-4.12 If a trustee has a situation where he or she is considering whether Ex Parte James applies, unless the answer is obvious or all the creditors agree, the trustee would be wise to take the best advice or seek the direction of the court under subsection 134(4) of the Act.
+3.12 If a trustee has a situation where he or she is considering whether Ex Parte James applies, unless the answer is obvious or all the creditors agree, the trustee would be wise to take legal advice or seek the direction of the court under section 90-15 of the Schedule.

 Independence and avoiding conflicts of interest

-4.13 A trustee is precluded from having a personal interest or a duty to a third party which conflicts with his or her fiduciary duty and duty as a trustee18.
+3.13 A trustee is precluded from having a personal interest or a duty to a third party which conflicts with his or her fiduciary duty and duty as a trustee17.

 “The objects of the Act are of public importance and it is of great importance to the community that the role given by the legislature to a trustee, is fulfilled only by persons who are, and who are seen to be, completely independent.”

-4.16 In Re Partridge23, cited in the Southern Hotels, Starkey and Boral Montoro (see paragraph 38) cases, Lockhart J stated that a trustee:
+3.16 In Re Partridge22, cited in the Southern Hotels, Starkey and Boral Montoro (see paragraph 38) cases, Lockhart J stated that a trustee:

 “must be scrupulously careful to ensure that he never allows himself to be placed in a position of conflict or potential conflict.
 A registered trustee must not only be impartial; he must be seen to be impartial”.

-4.17 In the case of Boral Montoro Pty Ltd v McLachlan24 the proposed trustee was a partner of a firm that was a creditor of the debtor.
+3.17 In the case of Boral Montoro Pty Ltd v McLachlan23 the proposed trustee was a partner of a firm that was a creditor of the debtor.
 The debtor was applying to persuade the Court not to appoint that trustee.
 At paragraph 15, Wilson FM concluded,

 “The solicitor for the petitioning creditor advised the court that the firm would not prove in the bankruptcy thereby seeking to dispel any suggestion of a conflict.
 However the matter is not so simple, the appearance of such a conflict already exists and is not dispelled by such an intended course of action.”